yole/etymograph/README.md

 how it's articulated (back/front, open/closed for vowels, voiced/voiceless, labial/velar etc. for consonants).
 The classes can be referenced in rules.

+In addition to the classes defined in each language, you can use a number of special classes in rules:
+ * `diphthong` matches a vowel which is part of a diphthong;
+ * `word-initial` matches the first phoneme of a word;
+ * `word-final` matches the last phoneme of a word;
+ * `stressed` matches the vowel in the stressed syllable of a word.

 ### Rules

 Etymograph supports two types of rules: morphological (operating on the word as a whole) and pholological